HanzgitH/pluginnode-install/README.md

 # pluginnode-install

-#This is a temporary work around until the new docker install is released by the team.
+#This is a work around until the new docker install is released by the team.

-#This fixes the RPC syntax error located in startEI.sh, which caused the external initiator to error, also auto reboot included.

 #Must be installed in /root directory.

 #autoreboot and logrotate added, also sleep time added, this was to allow the job creation to take place, so the echo has time to capture the information.

+#This fixes the RPC syntax error located in startEI.sh, which caused the external initiator to error.

 #Credit goes to nmzn who created this install.